The CCAR Rabbinic Staff

 Since 1998, Rabbi Person has been the high holy day rabbi of Congregation B'nai Olam, Fire Island Pines, NY, and she has been named Adjunct Rabbi at the Brooklyn Heights Synagogue, where she teaches adult education classes.

-Rabbi Person lives in Brooklyn, NY, with her husband, Yigal Rechtman, and their two teenage children.
+Rabbi Person lives in Brooklyn, NY, and is the mother of two young adults.

 Director of Placement